boxyhq/jackson/README.md

   &redirect_uri=<redirect URL>
   &state=<randomly generated state id>
 ```

 - response_type=code: This is the only supported type for now but maybe extended in the future
 - client_id: Use the client_id returned by the SAML config API or use `tentant=<tenantID>&product=<productID>` to use the tenant and product IDs instead
 - redirect_uri: This is where the user will be taken back once the authorization flow is complete
 - state: Use a randomly generated string as the state, this will be echoed back as a query parameter when taking the user back to the `redirect_uri` above.
 You should validate the state to prevent XSRF attacks

-#### 6. Code Exchange
+### 5. Code Exchange
 After successful authorization, the user is redirected back to the `redirect_uri`.
 The query parameters will include the `code` and `state` parameters.
-You should validate that the state matches the one you sent in the authorize request.
+You should validate that the state matches the one you sent in the `authorize` request.

 The code can then be exchanged for a token by making the following request:
 ```
 curl --request POST \